iOliverNguyen/mithril-bootstrap/README.md

 ## Quick start

 **Note**: This project is still in development.
 Code structure and API are supposed to change.
-Feel free to feed back.
+Feel free to contribute.

 ```sh
 npm install -g bower gulp http-server